Jingle Bell Blocked: 7 ‘Banned’ Holiday Songs

 The First Amendment protects freedom of expression.
 That includes music.
 It also protects freedom of religion.
 That includes celebrating religious holidays with song.

-Here are some so-called banned holiday songs that you may not hear on the radio, when you are holiday shopping at the mall, or in some public schools.
+Highlighted in this article are some “banned” holiday songs that you may not hear on the radio, when you’re holiday shopping at the mall or before Dec.
+1.

 1. All I Want for Christmas Is You | Mariah Carey (1994)

-While this is one of the most played modern holiday hits, it also divides people.
+While this is one of the most played modern holiday hits, it’s also one of the most divisive.

 A 2019 Change.org petition asked the government to ban the song from stores and radio stations because the petitioners disliked hearing the song so much.
 The petition did not move forward.
 Asking the government for change is using the First Amendment freedom to petition.
 But such a government ban would violate the First Amendment's protection of free speech.